ifBars/VRChat-ProTVConvertor/README.md

  2. Microsoft .NET Core SDK 6.0

 ## Installation

-1. Download the latest release.zip file from the ProTVConverter repository.
+1. Download the latest release.zip file from the ProTVConvertor repository.
-2. Run the ProTVConveter.exe file to open the program.
+2. Run the ProTVConvetor.exe file to open the program.

+## Updating
+To update ProTVConvertor, follow these steps.
+1. Uninstall your current installion of ProTVConvertor.
+2. Download the latest/desired version of ProTVConvertor.
+3. Unzip the files to a folder.
+4. Run the ProTVConvetor.exe file to open the program.

 ## Usage